superfly/docs/elixir/advanced-guides/sqlite3.html.md

 And use the `put` command to transfer your file to the volume path,

 * NOTE* because our server is running we first need to give the database a new name.
-Do try to put this file in the same place as your current `DATABASE_PATH`.
+Do **not** try to put this file in the same place as your current `DATABASE_PATH`.

 ```
 » put ./name.db mnt/name-prod.db